Main / Edit / History / / Users Area

 How is CppCMS licensed?

 Mostly Django.
-Sometimes, when I want to add some feature to the CppCMS I read the Django documentation and try to understand how they did it.
+Sometimes, when I want to add a feature to CppCMS, I read the Django documentation and try to understand how they did it.

 Good examples are: templates inheritance and forms.